austin-hua/OS_Project1/report.md

 ### Contributions
 * Jason
+  * Led the project team
-  * designed the program architecture
+  * Designed the program architecture
-  * wrote the system calls
+  * Wrote the system calls
-  * studied Linux FIFO scheduler
+  * Studied Linux FIFO scheduler
-  * tested and debugged the whole program
+  * Tested and debugged the whole program
-  * wrote report
+  * Wrote report

 * Michael
-   * designed the timer
+   * Designed the timer

-* Naveno

 * Seth
-  * designed the SJF and PSJF scheduling algorithms
+  * Designed the SJF and PSJF scheduling algorithms
-  * designed heap for process scheduling
+  * Designed heap for process scheduling
-  * help organizing header files
+  * Helped create the Github and organized header files

 * Ann Jee
-  * designed FIFO scheduling algorithm
+  * Designed FIFO scheduling algorithm
-  * updated coding style and report
+  * Updated coding style and report

  * Shally
-   * designed the RR algorithms
+   * Designed the RR algorithms
-   * updated the coding style and report
+   * Updated the coding style and report

+ * Naveno